 CiMH promotes excellence in mental health services through training, technical assistance, research and policy development.
 Founded by local mental health directors, CiMH works collaboratively with mental health stakeholders and its board members, which include consumers, family members, and other interested parties.
 CiMH strives to provide leadership and support to mental health systems and their partners in creating positive outcomes and community-based mental health services that are continually improving.

 CMHACY is a non-profit and educationally diverse association of citizens dedicated to advancing children’s mental health services in California to educate and influence decision makers affecting vulnerable children.
 CMHACY is committed to strengthening our mental health system through the promotion of prevention and early intervention and child-centered, family-focused, community-based services.
 To do so, CMHACY strives to connect parent groups with state and nation advocates, mental health administrators with public policy makers, and service providers with exemplary program innovators.

-CMHDA is a non-profit advocacy association representing the mental health directors from each of California’s 58 counties as well as two cities (Berkeley and Tri-City).
-CMHDA provides direction, information, and recommendations to its members and provides a vast amount of information including public policy issues, committee information and educational materials to the public.
+CBHDA is a non-profit advocacy association representing the mental health directors from each of California’s 58 counties as well as two cities (Berkeley and Tri-City).
+CBHDA provides direction, information, and recommendations to its members and provides a vast amount of information including public policy issues, committee information and educational materials to the public.